EXPERIENCE SOUTH AFRICAN WILDLIFE

 As a volunteer at South Africa’s largest Big Cat sanctuary, you will have every opportunity to be involved in looking after the welfare of and protecting these magnificent animals!

 What we offer

-At LIONSROCK, our big cats live in a species-appropriate setting, many of them feeling grass under their paws for the first time.
-As a volunteer, you will directly contribute to giving these big cats the care and freedom that they deserve, while at the same time learning more about wildlife and animal welfare and enjoying the experience of a lifetime!
+Volunteers at LIONSROCK directly contribute to giving these Big Cats the care and freedom they deserve, while learning more about wildlife and animal welfare and enjoying an experience of a lifetime!

 You will support critical aspects of our animals’ welfare.
-You will help with animal enrichments and monitoring of our big cats, while gaining a deeper understanding of the big cats at home in LIONSROCK.
+You will help with animal enrichments and monitoring of our Big Cats, while gaining a deeper understanding of the animals at home at LIONSROCK.

 - Happy to work outside in any weather